JonMichaelUy/worldwidewebcam/README.md

-Getting Started
+Getting Started:
   Click this link to see the deployed app:  https://worldwidewebcam.netlify.app/

-How to use
+How to use:
   Select a Category,  or click on either the Surprise Me or LIVE buttons.
 Once a webcam shows up on the screen, press play to view.